 Northern Europeans mostly avoid small talk whereas the US loves it.
 This article gives a good overview of nationalities that enjoy and don’t enjoy small talk.
 Just a small background research will help you find the cultural background of your customer and make it easier for you to connect.
 If you can’t find the appropriate information, it’s good to go with a casual "how are you," see how your customer reacts and go on from there.

 The information-heavy pitch can be split to two parts: what you say, and how you say it.

 Writing scripts is a controversial topic among all public presenters and in the end it all comes down to your personal preference.
 But if you’re feeling unsure, it could be a good idea to write a rough outline of your presentations, pitches, and answers to most important questions.
-Because according to research we’re not actually awkward, our brains just can’t handle the tasks of thinking of the right words and focusing on a face at the same time.
+According to research, we're not actually awkward, our brains just can't handle the tasks of thinking of the right words and focusing on a face at the same time.

 But why shouldn’t scripts be perfectly detailed?

 - You don’t want to sound like a gramophone repeating an old record when presenting

 - Overflowing customer with details makes the presentation feel generic, keep it personal by just talking about the features they can benefit from